 - They make a great gift.
 Put them in a festive bag with a ribbon or a holiday gift box.
 They are a thoughtful homemade gift that any of your friends and family would love to receive!

-- Brown sugar: The molasses flavor in brown sugar compliments the cream and butter mixture.
+- Sugars: The molasses flavor in light brown sugar compliments the cream and butter mixture.
 It adds more depth of flavor than white sugar.
+Powdered sugar is key in achieving the correct consistency in these pecan pralines.
+It helps them to set but not become hard.

 - Cream: I use heavy cream in this recipe to make the butter mixture perfectly rich and creamy.
 You may also use evaporated milk if you prefer.